ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ## Overview

-With Office 365 for business, you can define [custom sensitive information types](custom-sensitive-info-types.md) in the Office 365 Security & Compliance Center or by using PowerShell.
+With Office 365 for business, you can define [custom sensitive information types](custom-sensitive-info-types.md).
 This is helpful if you want to create a custom sensitive information type that is static.

 Now in preview, define data loss prevention (DLP) policies to prevent people from inadvertently or inappropriately sharing sensitive data within your organization.